ebi-ait/ingest-kube-deployment/README.md

 While the strategies were created with HCA infrastructure specifically in mind, the tools may be reused to accommodate any system that uses Mongo DB deployed as part of of a cluster of Docker containers.

 ## Assumptions
 Ingest infrastructure is deployed as a system of multiple self contained microservices through Docker with the use of Kubernetes.
-The backup system is deployed as a Docker container that has direct access to a predefined `mongo-service` Kubernetes service, from which it gets the data it backs up to an S3 bucket defined through the `S3_BUCKET` environment variable.
+The backup system is deployed as a Docker container that has direct access to a predefined Kubernetes service, named `mongo-service` from which it gets the data it backs up to an S3 bucket defined through the `S3_BUCKET` environment variable.

 ## Usage